-Contact the Ohio county of interest and determine the delinquent tax property disposal process.
+Contact the Ohio county of interest and determine the delinquent tax property disposal process for Ohio tax lien sales.
 Tax deed or tax lien certificate auctions are held weekly or on an as-needed basis.
 Auctions are advertised in local newspapers three times prior to the auction.

 Visit the assessor’s office to obtain parcel maps and the assessed value.
 Inspect the parcel map.
 Locate the legal description, any easements, the legal access and size of the property.
 Determine if there are any structures or other improvements.